microsoft/IgniteTheTour/HYB - Building and maintaining your Azure hybrid environment/HYB30/README.md

 # HYB30 - Maintaining your Azure Environment

-Bringing Northwind Traders into the modern cloud has many benefits and in this session you'll see one of the biggest: ongoing maintenance of applications and infrastructure.

 Azure Automation offers configuration, maintenance, and monitoring solutions that work within your Azure cloud and also your on-premises data center.
-Using Azure Automation you can enforce system configuration, detect and alert on configuration drift, and autoremediate configuration issues.
+Using Azure Automation, you can enforce system configuration, detect and alert on configuration drift, and auto remediate configuration issues.
 In this session, you will learn how to manage the state and configuration of both Windows and Linux systems using Azure Automation.

 ## NOTE: